ying-teaching/python/5-functions/main-and-scope.md

 main()
 ```

 The function parameters are local variables.
-You can use them inside the function as a locally defined variables.
+You can use them inside the function as locally defined variables.
 Assigning a parameter to another value doesn't affect the corresponding argument.

 ```python
 def main():